CompuTec/computec-docs/docs/wms/user-guide/transactions/pick-receipt/overview.md

     3. Batch master data and UDF Fields for created Batch Number After pressing (info) button user is moved to section which contains fields fields from Batch Master Data
         ![Batch UDF](./media/batch-udf-01.png)
-        Fields which have to be showed or required on this screens are selectable In WMS Custom Configuraton UDF Manager.
+        Fields which have to be showed or required on this screens are selectable In CompuTec WMS Custom Configuration UDF Manager.
         ![UDF Manager](./media/udf-manager.png)
     4. Result of optional query which can contain for example details of receipting method for selected item or manufacturing document.
-        WMS displays result from query placed in its Custom Configuration.
+        CompuTec WMS displays result from query placed in its Custom Configuration.
 Note that each value from right column could be use as a variable for query.
 Then result may vary depending on Item Code or other opened process properties.
         ![Custom Configuration](./media/custom-configuration-01.png)
     5. UDF Fields for Pick Receipt document row.
         ![Batch Description](./media/batch-description.png)